-The German Nutrition Society (DGE) recommends a dose between 300 and 400 mg of magnesium a day.
+The German Nutrition Society recommends an intake between 300 and 400 mg of magnesium a day.

-Actually, through daily nutrition we should be able to meet magnesium requirements, however, it’s quite compilated to get to 300 mg a day that way.
+Actually, we should be able to meet the magnesium requirements through our daily diet, however, it is quite complicated to reach 300 mg a day.

-For instance, if one banana contains 36,40 mg of magnesium, we would have to eat around 9 bananas a day to meet magnesium requirements.
-But who on earth can eat 9 bananas a day?
+For instance, if one banana has 36.40 mg of magnesium, we would have to eat around 9 bananas a day to meet the magnesium requirements.
+But who can eat 9 bananas a day?

-Sportsmen and women, pregnant women, children, adolescents in development stages and diabetics need more magnesium - therefore, for them it’s even harder to get it from food.
+Sportspeople, pregnant women, children, adolescents in development stages, and diabetic people need more magnesium - therefore, for them it is even harder to get it only from food.

-In these cases, taking magnesium nutritional supplements is a very useful alternative to counteract magnesium deficiency.
+In these cases, consuming magnesium nutritional supplements is a very useful alternative to counteract a magnesium deficiency.